renancaraujo/omesh/flutter/mesh/README.md

 - Luke Pighetti for nerd-sniping me about this a year ago
 - Lots of mathematicians behind the theories that sustain this package
 - The Dart and Flutter folks at Google
-- My Mom that gave birth to me
+- My mom, who gave birth to me

 ---